seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

     Complex is better than complicated.

-I think of dependency inversion as an example of choosing the complex over the complicated.
+I think of inversion of control as an example of choosing the complex over the complicated.
 If we don't use it when it's needed, our efforts to create a simple system will tangle into complications.
 Inverting dependencies allows us, at the cost of a small amount of complexity, to make our systems less complicated.